GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ## Authentication Interception Scripts
 The Gluu Server leverages [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
 Interception scripts specify how an authentication mechanism should be applied, and what pages should be presented, during sign-in.

-Out-of-the-box, the Gluu Server includes interception scripts for a number of authentication mechanisms, such as:
+The Gluu Server includes interception scripts for a number of authentication mechanisms, such as:

 - [FIDO U2F](./U2F.md)
 - [TOTP/HOTP](./otp.md)